Oracle Orwell: NOTES ON NATIONALISM (1945)

 The nationalist not only does not disapprove of atrocities committed by his own side, but he has a remarkable capacity for not even hearing about them.
 For quite six years the English admirers of Hitler contrived not to learn of the existence of Dachau and Buchenwald.
 And those who are loudest in denouncing the German concentration camps are often quite unaware, or only very dimly aware, that there are also concentration camps in Russia.
 Huge events like the Ukraine famine of 1933, involving the deaths of millions of people, have actually escaped the attention of the majority of English russophiles.
 Many English people have heard almost nothing about the extermination of German and Polish Jews during the present war.
 Their own antisemitism has caused this vast crime to bounce off their consciousness.
 In nationalist thought there are facts which are both true and untrue, known and unknown.
 A known fact may be so unbearable that it is habitually pushed aside and not allowed to enter into logical processes, or on the other hand it may enter into every calculation and yet never be admitted as a fact, even in one’s own mind.

 Every nationalist is haunted by the belief that the past can be altered.
 He spends part of his time in a fantasy world in which things happen as they should–in which, for example, the Spanish Armada was a success or the Russian Revolution was crushed in 1918–and he will transfer fragments of this world to the history books whenever possible.
 Much of the propagandist writing of our time amounts to plain forgery.
 Material facts are suppressed, dates altered, quotations removed from their context and doctored so as to change their meaning.
-Events which it is felt ought not to have happened are left unmentioned and ultimately denied [Note, below].
+Events which it is felt ought not to have happened are left unmentioned and ultimately denied [See Note, in text below].
 In 1927 Chiang Kai Shek boiled hundreds of Communists alive, and yet within ten years he had become one of the heroes of the Left.
 The re-alignment of world politics had brought him into the anti-Fascist camp, and so it was felt that the boiling of the Communists ‘didn’t count’, or perhaps had not happened.
 The primary aim of propaganda is, of course, to influence contemporary opinion, but those who rewrite history do probably believe with part of their minds that they are actually thrusting facts into the past.
 When one considers the elaborate forgeries that have been committed in order to show that Trotsky did not play a valuable part in the Russian civil war, it is difficult to feel that the people responsible are merely lying.
 More probably they feel that their own version was what happened in the sight of God, and that one is justified in rearranging the records accordingly.

 [Note: En example is the Russo-German Pact, which is being effaced as quickly as possible from public memory.
 A Russian correspondent informs me that mention of the Pact is already being omitted from Russian year-books which table recent political events.(Author’s note)]